PatGendre/oai-openedition/docs/source/qdc.rst

 --------------------------
 Author(s) of the document.
 Repeatable.

-Unavailable for Calenda (records of the set ``events``)
+Unavailable for Calenda.

-For Journal Issues and Books, ``dcterms.creator`` provides authors of the issue or the book AND authors of the child articles or chapters.
+.. note :: For Journal Issues and Books, ``dcterms.creator`` provides authors of the issue or the book AND authors of the child articles or chapters.

 **Example of a book with multiple authors at chapter level:** http://oai.openedition.org/?verb=GetRecord&identifier=oai:books.openedition.org:gup/348&metadataPrefix=qdc